-- i.
-The final report shall be shown to the teacher prior to its submission to the Superintendent of Schools. - ii.
+- ii.
 The final report shall be filed pursuant to the School Act and Regulations.
 The original copy shall be sent to the Superintendent of Schools.
-One copy shall be given to the teacher at the time of filing and one copy shall be retained by the author of the report for his/her record.
+One copy shall be given to the teacher at the time of filing and one copy shall be retained by the author of the report for their record. - 3.4.

-- 3.4.
 Recognizing the voluntary nature of extra curricular activities, the evaluator may choose to commend the teacher's contribution to school activities if agreed to or requested by the teacher. - 3.5.
 An Administrative Officer who is responsible for evaluating a teacher in a specialized assignment may consult with a resource person who has relevant specialized technical knowledge to obtain background information prior to beginning the evaluation process, and may use information obtained from the consultation in the evaluation.

-ARTICLE C.4 TEACHER TEACHING ON CALL EMPLOYMENT
+ARTICLE C.4 TTOC EMPLOYMENT

-4.1.
-Experience Credit

-- a.
-For the purpose of this article, a teacher teaching on call shall be credited with one (1) day of experience for each full-time equivalent day worked. - b.
-One hundred seventy (170) full-time equivalent days credited shall equal one (1) year of experience.
+- 4.1.
+Experience Credit - a.
+For the purpose of this article, a teacher teaching on call (TTOC) shall be credited with one (1) day of experience for each full-time equivalent day worked. - b.
+One hundred seventy (170) full-time equivalent days credited shall equal one (1) year of experience. - 4.2.

-4.2.
 Increment Date for Salary Grid Placement